La Spezia

 Don’t want to walk over?
 There are vertical lifts, from Via Indipendenza (next to Via del Prione and MyHotel) and a second one from Via XX Settembre and reach the Castle in Via XXVII Marzo.
 But if you are young / strong, consider to walk up the Quintino Sella staircase.
 There are at least 20 major stairways in La Spezia neighbouring beautiful Art Nouveau buildings or even older ones.

 Between the end of the 19th century and the beginning of the 20th century, La Spezia experienced a great demographic and urban development, matched by an artistic and cultural growth, especially in architecture.
-In the historical centre of La Spezia are clusters of splendid buildings completing admiration from visitors and local people.
+In the historical centre of La Spezia are clusters of splendid buildings competing admiration from visitors and local people.
 A bit higher up, close to the Castello San Giorgio, are lavish palaces overseeing the gulf, yachts and ships.

 The port of La Spezia has been important for centuries.
 It was further developed in the 19th century and has since been one of Italy’s main commercial ports, specializing in container handling.
 Piles of containers, navies, large cruise ships fill different corners of the port.